How to shoot and edit Apple’s ProRAW format on iPhone 12 Pro.

 What’s the difference in ProRAW and JPEG/HEIF format?

-You hear so much about the pros using RAW, you’d think the format would give you great looking photos.
+You hear so much about the pros using RAW, you’d think the format would give you be guaranteed to give you stunning photos.
 But far from it.
-The standard iPhone formats of JPEG and HEIF are designed to give you final photos that are (let’s say for argument sake) 98% perfect.
+The standard iPhone formats of JPEG and HEIF are designed to give you final photos that are (let’s say for argument sake) 98% perfect and considered a final photo.
 You can get these photos up to 99% perfect often with just a tweak of the Magic Wand in the Photos app.
-Because much of the data has been stripped away from the file, you can’t get the image to 100%.
-But the image looks close enough on a standard iPhone, iPad or Computer screen.
+Because it’s a finished, 8-bit photo and not intended for editing, much of the data has been stripped away from the file so you can’t accurately modify it enough to get to a flawless 100% image.
+But the image looks good enough on a standard iPhone, iPad or computer screen.

 So is there any real advantage in shooting RAW?